amishanayak/TravelTales/README.md

 # TravelTales
-A Travel Blog Website where users share their travel diaries
+A Travel MERN Stack Blog Website where users share their travel diaries